 There are a handful of common ways to figure out if you have a knowledge gap problem: 1) anecdotally (through conversation with people that have been asked questions), 2) by compiling a list from the mediums in which questions are asked (like email or a messaging platform) or, alternatively, 3) using a knowledge management tool with an analytics module.

-Collecting anecdotal evidence of a knowledge gap can be time consuming and might not comprehensively reveal the problem.
+Collecting anecdotal evidence of a knowledge gap can be time-consuming and might not comprehensively reveal the problem.
 You’ll have to rely on the collective memory of your team of knowledge seekers and subject matter experts, which can prove to be “spotty”.
-Anecdotal evidence also lacks objectivity, and requires much more time to collect the data.
-As in the case of our informal study mentioned above, you might be able to identify the 2 or 3 top queries, but beyond that, its difficult to quickly and objectively confirm if you have a frequently asked question problem for less common issues.
+Anecdotal evidence also lacks objectivity and requires much more time to collect the data.
+As in the case of our informal study mentioned above, you might be able to identify the 2 or 3 top queries, but beyond that, it’s difficult to quickly and objectively confirm if you have a frequently asked question problem for less common issues.

 Manual Collation (Counting)

-Combing through the mediums in which real questions are captured, such as in email or in internal messaging platforms (eg. Slack) is the most labor intensive and cumbersome way to identify knowledge gaps.
-Of the two manual methods, this is the most accurate way, but certainly takes the most time and effort.
+Combing through the mediums in which real questions are captured, such as in email or in internal messaging platforms (eg. Slack) is the most labor-intensive and cumbersome way to identify knowledge gaps.
+Of the two manual methods, this is the most accurate way but certainly takes the most time and effort.

-Using KB Software with Analytics
+Using Knowledge Base Software with Analytics

 Using a knowledge management tool is preferable to the manual methods (anecdotal and combing through emails) because it addresses the shortcomings of a non-automated data collection method.
 Moreover, because knowledge gaps are non-static, so you’ll need to conduct these reviews periodically.
 This means that if you’re using a manual method without automation, you’ll need to invest the same amount of time each month or quarter (or however frequently you conduct a review).
 A proper knowledge management tool with a comprehensive analytics suite will reveal knowledge gaps with objectivity and as frequently as you’d like to complete a review without the hardship of manual collection.
 It’s a much more efficient way to collect the data.
 The queries are consolidated in the analytics module and you will likely only have to search in one place to access the data.